-The adoption of the Euro does not seem to have had much of an effect in promoting labor market reforms, which in general have proceeded more slowly and tentatively than product market reforms.
+The adoption of the Euro does not seem to have had much of an effect in promoting labor market reforms, at least in the primary labor market sector: in general, labor markets have proceeded more slowly and tentatively than product markets.
+However, a secondary labor market with temporary labor contracts has grown in a few countries which did not reform the primary labor market.
+In addition, the run up Euro adoption has led to some wage moderation.
 This timing has led us to consider the question of whether product market reform should indeed precede labor market liberalization.
 We find that regulation decreases when value added and labor costs of the sector fall, i.e., when a sector's rents decrease, and that product markets are deregulated in country-sectors-years with lower employment.
 Hence, in less labor-intensive sectors, governments can meet less resistance and can more easily implement deregulation measures.
 However, we also find that product market deregulation is easier to implement when unemployment subsidies are more generous and more difficult when there are higher firing costs, which interfere with market reallocations.
 Therefore, the type of labor market policies more prone to facilitating product market reforms are those in which the workers are protected with unemployment subsidies but specific jobs are not, making the (re)matching between firms and workers easier.
+Labor market reforms are multidimensional in nature and are often quite complex and difficult to capture with one macro indicator.
+Also, several countries in the Euro area have two separate markets: the traditional and highly regulated market and a second, much more flexible, one based on temporary contracts.
+Further investigation into the role of the Euro in promoting labor market reform is an excellent topic for future research.